-Freezing your sperm in your 20s or 30s can help provide assurance for when you’re ready to have children later in life — especially if you don’t foresee starting a family until you reach your 40s.
+Sperm freezing in your 20s or 30s can help provide assurance for when you’re ready to have children later in life — especially if you don’t foresee starting a family until you reach your 40s.

 Even when you do your best to plan for the future, sometimes life veers from your course.
 Freezing your sperm at its youngest and healthiest can help provide peace of mind that no matter what happens in the future, you have a plan B you can count on.

-There is some testing that should ideally be completed before freezing your sperm.
+There is some testing that should ideally be completed before sperm freezing.
 In general, you’ll want to ensure you’re freezing the healthiest possible sample.

-Before freezing your sperm, you should have blood work done to screen for sexually transmitted diseases and infections that can impact sperm quality.
+Before sperm freezing, you should do a screening for sexually transmitted diseases and infections that can impact sperm quality.
 This is also to reduce transmission to partners during artificial insemination, and is required in many states if you may use your frozen sperm in in vitro fertilization (IVF) treatment.